Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Methods

 \subsection{New coordinate system ``Cobiveco''}

 In each of the following subsections, we will describe one of the eight steps involved in the computation of coordinate values according to Cobiveco.
+Fig.~\ref{fig:overview} provides an overview of the computational process.
 We use $V$ for denoting volumes, $S$ for surfaces, $C$ for curves and $\mathbf{x}$ for points. $u$ is used for Laplace solutions and $d$ for (relative) trajectory distances.
 The mathematical description is paralleled by a purely verbal description.
 To increase readability, we use verbal terms introduced in italic font instead of the corresponding mathematical symbols whenever possible in the text.
 The computational process on discrete meshes is described in the text and using pictures, while the mathematical notation refers to the continuous case.

 We provide an open-source MATLAB implementation of \mbox{Cobiveco} for tetrahedral meshes (\url{https://github.com/KIT-IBT/Cobiveco}) under the Apache License 2.0.
 For more details about the implementation, the reader is referred to the code.
 To solve partial differential equations, we use the discrete Laplace and gradient operators from the \mbox{\textit{gptoolbox}}~\citep{Jacobson-2018-ID13392}, which are equivalent to first order finite element discretization~\citep{Jacobson-2013-ID13391}.
 For general geometry processing (thresholding, surface extraction, connectivity filtering, isocontour computation, etc.), the \textit{VTK library}~\citep{Schroeder-2006-8991} is used, for which we have developed and provide a MEX interface called \mbox{\textit{vtkToolbox}} (\url{https://github.com/KIT-IBT/vtkToolbox}).
 Implicit domain remeshing (isovalue discretization) is performed using \mbox{\textit{mmg3d}}~\citep{Dapogny-2014-ID13303}.